Richard Becker (physicist)

-Richard Becker (/de/; 3 December 1887 - 16 March 1955) was a German theoretical physicist who made contributions in thermodynamics, statistical mechanics, superconductivity, and quantum electrodynamics.
+Richard Becker (/de/; 3 December 1887 – 16 March 1955) was a German theoretical physicist who made contributions in thermodynamics, statistical mechanics, superconductivity, and quantum electrodynamics.

 Early life

 Becker was born in Hamburg.
 His studies in zoology started in 1906 at the Albert Ludwig University of Freiburg, where he earned his doctorate in 1909 under August Weismann.
-After hearing lectures by Arnold Sommerfeld at the Ludwig Maximilian University of Munich, Becker turned his professional interest to physics.
-He also studied physics under Max Born at the Georg-August University of Göttingen, and Max Planck and Albert Einstein at the Humboldt University of Berlin.
+After hearing lectures by Arnold Sommerfeld at the Ludwig-Maximilians-Universität München, Becker turned his professional interest to physics.
+He also studied physics under Max Born at the Georg August University of Göttingen, and Max Planck and Albert Einstein at the Friedrich Wilhelm University of Berlin.
 Becker completed his Habilitation in 1922 under Planck.

 During World War I, Becker worked in German industrial organizations, including the Kaiser-Wilhelm Institut für physikalische Chemie und Elektrochemie and the lighting manufacturer Osram.

-In 1919, Sommerfeld recommended three of his students as qualified to become physics assistant to the mathematician David Hilbert at Göttingen.
+In 1919, Sommerfeld recommended three of his students as qualified to become physics assistant to the mathematician David Hilbert at the University of Göttingen.
 The list included Adolf Kratzer, Becker, and Franz Pauer.
-Kratzer, first on the list, went to Göttingen.
+Kratzer, first on the list, went to the University of Göttingen.